The Queen’s Gambit instantly became one of the most popular mini-series on Netflix.

 What Is the Drug In The Queen's Gambit?

-In the orphanage, Beth and the other girls were given these drugs and told they were vitamins.
+While at the orphanage, Beth and the other girls were given these drugs and told they were vitamins.
 All orphans were required to take them because they “even their dispositions,” meaning they made the children in the orphanage calm and slow to react.
-When Beth begins learning how to play chess, she takes a large dose of xanzolam, causing her to hallucinate a giant chess board on the ceiling.
+When Beth begins learning how to play chess, she takes a large dose of Xanzolam, causing her to hallucinate a giant chess board on the ceiling.
 She continuously does this on purpose throughout her career in order to strategize new plays.
-Beginning at her time in the orphanage, Beth struggles with an addiction to these pills.
+Beginning in her time in the orphanage, Beth Harmon’s addiction to these pills is a major factor in her development.

 Prescription drug addiction is a horrible disease; many individuals are currently struggling with addictions to medications like opioids and benzodiazepines in the United States.
-Fortunately, those battling prescription pill addiction can begin their recovery with our medically monitored detox at Banyan Treatment Centers Boca.
+Fortunately, those battling prescription pill addiction can begin their recovery with our medically monitored detox at Banyan Treatment Centers.

 What The Queen’s Gambit Got Right About Addiction

 Drug abuse played a major role in The Queen’s Gambit.
-Through most of the show, Beth believes that she needs to be high so she can play well enough to win.
-And while there are certain questionable aspects about the portrayal of addiction on The Queen's Gambit, there are some things they got right.
+Throughout most of the show, Beth believes that she needs to be high so she can play well enough to win.
+And while there are certain questionable aspects about the portrayal of addiction in The Queen's Gambit, there are some things they got right.

 Addiction Is a Never-Ending Cycle

-Addiction is a chronic disease and the recovery process is life-long.
+Addiction is a chronic disease, and the recovery process is life-long.
 With the right help, you can live the rest of your life addiction-free.
-Our residential drug treatment in Boca offers onsite, 24-hour care to patients to help them recover, teach them powerful relapse prevention strategies, and help them live healthy lives.
+Banyan Boca Mental Health is committed to offering psychological support that can help individuals overcome the disorders they are struggling with.
+Our nearby Pompano Treatment Center offers onsite addiction care to patients to help them recover, teach them powerful relapse prevention strategies, and help them live healthy lives.

 High-Functioning Addicts Exist